KING KONG (1976)

-After a brief stay at a California conservancy goes bad thanks to underhanded interference from those original poachers, they convince Jill to let them take Joe to a huge wildlife park back in Africa, rally a front for selling exotic animal parts.
+After a brief stay at a California conservancy goes bad thanks to underhanded interference from those original poachers, they convince Jill to let them take Joe to a huge wildlife park back in Africa, really a front for selling exotic animal parts.
 Before they get far, Jill discovers who they really are and Joe escapes with the authorities, the poachers and Jill all in pursuit through downtown Hollywood causing the expected mayhem along the way.

 The mostly CGI Joe character is impressively rendered, no surprise since Rick Baker was in charge of the creature design.

 Nice to see a quick cameo from Ray Harryhausen who did the special effects on the original and Terry Moore who played Jill in 1949.

 This Warner Brothers animated TV movie (with the voice of Dudley Moore) is currently not available on any home video format.